Yōgen

 OVERVIEW

-This thesis project in type design develops a typeface that translates a long-standing interest in Japanese culture into a multilingual typographic system.
-Conceived with the intention of sharing elements of Japan’s cultural and visual heritage in an international context, the typeface includes both Latin and Japanese character sets, enabling consistent use across different linguistic environments.
+This master’s thesis project in type design develops a multilingual typeface that translates a long-standing interest in Japanese culture into a typographic system intended for international use.
+Conceived primarily as an investigation into the points of contact between the Japanese and Latin writing systems, the project explores how two structurally different typographic traditions can coexist within a coherent visual language.
+The resulting typeface includes both Latin and Japanese character sets, enabling consistent use across different linguistic environments and cultural contexts.

 YEAR